TITANS OF STEAM GALA

 • Sunday 5th October

-Time: Starting at 10.30am, tours will run every 20 minutes with the last tour starting at 2.50pm
+Time: Starting at 10.30am, tours will run every 20 minutes

 Tickets: Book Footplate Tour tickets here

-A viewing area on Foundry Green - within Hopetown Darlington - gives you the perfect view as the three locomotives proudly sit side by side and fire up their boilers.
+A viewing area on Foundry Green - within Hopetown Darlington - gives you the perfect view as the locomotives proudly sit side by side and fire up their boilers.

 Cost: Free of charge